dJOS1475/Hubitat_WU_Driver/README.md

 Last Update 17/11/2020

-v5.5.0 - WU Icons now hosted on GitHub
+v5.5.0 - WU Icons now hosted on GitHub Repo (but still optional) - no URL's are required to be copy and pasted and Icon's now work when connected via the cloud

 v5.4.0 - Bug Fixes